Is your back pain, scoliosis or spinal fusion holding you back?

 I understand where you’re coming from because I had a spinal fusion at age 16.
 I’ve been on every point of this spectrum of back pain, discomfort, denial, neglect, disassociation….
 But that’s no longer where I dwell day to day.
 It now brings me joy to share with you the tools that have helped me on this journey.

-I am Stacy Joyce, a yoga teacher serving students with back concerns, and back pain, who want to find relief, enjoy more movement, improve their posture, reduce stress, and live a life not bound by their body.
+I am Stacy Joyce, a Scolio-Pilates® Practitioner and Certified Yoga for Scoliosis Trainer serving students with back concerns, and back pain, who want to find relief, enjoy more movement, improve their posture, reduce stress, and live a life not bound by their body.

-I specialize in helping people with scoliosis and spinal fusions develop a yoga practice designed for their specific needs.
+I specialize in helping people with scoliosis and spinal fusions develop a movement practice designed for their specific needs.

 My experience with scoliosis and a spinal fusion